MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-serilog-3.md

 1. Build and run the app.
 For example, if you're using Visual Studio, press F5.

-1. Verify that the data is in your KQL table.
-Run the following query replacing the placeholder with the name of the table that used earlier:
+1. Verify that the data is in your table.
+Run the following query replacing the placeholder with the name of the table that was created in a previous step:

     ```kusto
     <TableName>